2024 studios announced

 - Applications from Tranzfuser teams 2020 – 2023 will be assessed by the UKGTF team.

 - Studios must have 3-6 team members that are available to attend for the full duration of DunDev.

-- Studios from previous years of Tranzfuser will be established must have been registered with Companies House (having been formed for some time).
-This requirement is exclusive to teams 2019 – 2021.
+- Studios from previous years of Tranzfuser will be established and must have been registered with Companies House (having been formed for some time).
+This requirement is exclusive to teams 2020 – 2022.

 - Tranzfuser teams from 2023 must simply be registered with Companies House.

 - All participating studios are expected to have already worked on the IP they bring to DunDev to some degree, with at least some early concept work demonstrable at time of application.

-- For 2019 – 2021 teams, the project to be worked on during DunDev is not required to be the same as that which was developed during Tranzfuser.
+- For 2020 – 2022 studios, the project to be worked on during DunDev is not required to be the same as that which was developed during Tranzfuser.

-- 2022 Tranzfuser teams must apply with the project as worked on during their time on the competition.
+- 2023 Tranzfuser teams are encouraged to apply with the project as worked on during their time on the competition.

 - All individual team members in attendance must be committed to actively contributing to DunDev in-person during working hours over the course of the event.

 What can the teams get out of DunDev?

 - Participating studios will be awarded a prize of up to £10,000 in value (Ts & Cs apply).
 This will be a mixture of cash and in-kind project support.